-A Waiver of Grounds of Inadmissibility is an application presented to an embassy officer together with a visa application to request entry into the United States where the applicant is currently deemed inadmissible on one or more grounds.
+A Waiver of Grounds of Inadmissibility is an application presented to an embassy officer together with an application to request entry into the US or to adjust status within the US, where the applicant is currently deemed ineligible on one or more grounds.

-With exceptional knowledge and insight into US visa and immigration protocol, we advise non-US nationals on seeking adjustment to their nonimmigrant status through a criminal waiver application.
+With exceptional knowledge and insight into US visa and immigration rules, NNU Immigration advise non-US nationals on criminal waiver applications.

 There are six basic criminal grounds for inadmissibility:

 For crimes involving ‘moral turpitude’ there is no statutory definition, but typically involve elements of fraud, larceny, or attempt to harm persons or things.
 These crimes can be classified into three general categories:

 If you need to apply for a US visa, as with an ESTA application, you cannot conceal any past criminal history.
 Depending on the nature of the crime and your age at the time, you may still be approved for a visa to travel to the United States, but the decision to issue the visa will be made by the consular officer tasked with deciding your application.